device42/puppet_to_device42_sync_py/README.md

 * client's name
 * client's certificate
 * key for the client's certificate
+* Puppet server's CA certificate (not mandatory)
+* environment name for the nodes processing

-On the Puppet server there should be allowed for this client to connect to endpoints:
+On the Puppet server for this client there should be allowed connect to endpoints:

 * For Puppet version 3 or less: "{envname}/certificate_statuses/", "{envname}/node/"
 * For Puppet 4: "/puppet-ca/v1/certificate_statuses/", "/puppet/v3/node/"

 See files "auth.conf" and "/etc/puppetlabs/puppetserver/conf.d/ca.conf" (Puppet4)

+See [NodeFilter.md](./NodeFilter.md) for node filtering options.

 # Run